dimitri-nicolo/calico/v2.4/reference/kube-controllers/configuration.md

 The `{{site.imageNames["kubeControllers"]}}` container includes the following controllers:

-1. policy controller: watches network policies and programs {{site.prodname}} policies.
+1. policy controller: watches network policies and programs {{site.tseeprodname}} policies.
-1. namespace controller: watches namespaces and programs {{site.prodname}} profiles.
+1. namespace controller: watches namespaces and programs {{site.tseeprodname}} profiles.
-1. serviceaccount controller: watches service accounts and programs {{site.prodname}} profiles.
+1. serviceaccount controller: watches service accounts and programs {{site.tseeprodname}} profiles.
-1. workloadendpoint controller: watches for changes to pod labels and updates {{site.prodname}} workload endpoints.
+1. workloadendpoint controller: watches for changes to pod labels and updates {{site.tseeprodname}} workload endpoints.
-1. node controller: watches for the removal of Kubernetes nodes and removes corresponding data from {{site.prodname}}.
+1. node controller: watches for the removal of Kubernetes nodes and removes corresponding data from {{site.tseeprodname}}.
 1. federation controller: watches Kubernetes services and endpoints locally and across all remote clusters, and programs Kubernetes endpoints for any locally configured service that specifies a service federation selector annotation.

-The {{site.prodname}} Kubernetes manifests run these controllers in two different deployments:
+The {{site.tseeprodname}} Kubernetes manifests run these controllers in two different deployments:
 1. calico-kube-controllers
    - This runs the policy, namespace, serviceaccount, workloadendpoint, and node controllers within the same pod
 1. tigera-federation-controller
    - This runs the federation controller only
-   - This is only included in the manifests that enable {{site.prodname}} federation
+   - This is only included in the manifests that enable {{site.tseeprodname}} federation

-The {{site.prodname}} Kubernetes manifests run these controllers within a single pod in the `calico-kube-controllers` deployment.
+The {{site.tseeprodname}} Kubernetes manifests run these controllers within a single pod in the `calico-kube-controllers` deployment.

 ### Configuring datastore access